Protection for your pension

 Your employer is responsible for making sure there’s enough money in a defined benefit pension to pay each member the promised amount.

-Your employer can’t touch the money in your pension if they’re in financial trouble.
+Your employer cannot touch the money in your pension if they’re in financial trouble.

-You’re usually protected by the Pension Protection Fund if your employer goes bust and can’t pay your pension.
+You’re usually protected by the Pension Protection Fund if your employer goes bust and cannot pay your pension.

 The Pension Protection Fund usually pays: